 Lower blood pressure.

-Lower LDL (bad) cholesterol, increase HDL (good) cholesterol.
+Lower LDL (bad) cholesterol and total cholesterol.

 Decrease risk of certain types of cancer (breast, prostate, lung, colon).